Sonnet 316

 Like flotsam of the tide they lie in rune

-Their motley measure cluttering up the shore,
+Their motley measure cluttering the shore,

 Daft jumbled voices singing out of tune